EpicoStudio/cover3d/README.md

 ## Does this plugin work in the Classic Editor?
 No, this plugin works exclusively in the Block Editor.

-## How can I support the development of the Dynamic Year Block?
+## How can I support the development of the Cover3D plugin?
 You can help with a [donation](https://ubr.link/donate-wp) or a [positive review](https://wordpress.org/support/plugin/cover3d/reviews/#new-post), if you find it useful.